 Part of my research was based on the work done to evaluate the Birmingham Zero Carbon House, a ground-breaking carbon-neutral building based on a 170-year-old redbrick Victorian house.
-This research showed how best to convert existing buildings into zero carbon homes of the future, and how home owners could eliminate energy bills and fuel poverty, and potentially achieve a significant return on investment.
+This research showed how best to convert existing buildings into zero carbon homes of the future.

+It demonstrated how home owners could eliminate energy bills and fuel poverty, and potentially achieve a significant return on investment.

-I have established an international conference series on Zero Carbon Buildings Today and in the Future, in order to provide a forum for exchange of knowledge, and for establishing collaboration networks and partnerships in this field.
+This has helped with establishing collaboration networks and partnerships in the field.
 In the absence of a global plan about how to make the planet net zero emissions, this conference series address the 'how' question and makes a small but important step towards a global change in the right direction.

 I am a Chartered Engineer, a Member of CIBSE, a Member of ASHRAE, and a Fellow of the Institution of Analysts and Programmers.